yashsriram/alieneffects-13r3/README.md

 For this specific device `vendor Id = 0x187c` and `product Id = 0x0529`

 Commands can be passed using control transfers of USB protocol.

+Note that this application can only be used for Alienware 13 R3 model, for other models refer to [Alienfx](https://github.com/trackmastersteve/alienfx) by trackmastersteve

 # Control transfer: Write operation parameters